Spruur/esp32-led-blink-wifi/README.md

 ## Prerequisites
-* A WeMos Lolin32 microcontroller
+* A WeMos Lolin32 microcontroller with at least one color led
 * [pip](https://pip.pypa.io/en/stable/)
 * picocom and wget (Linux has them by default.
 On OS X you need [Homebrew](https://brew.sh/) to install picocom by: ``brew install picocom``)
 * [Silabs VCP driver](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) for OS X